bgabot89/Sjnoc/README.md

 ## Sjnoc
-A repository for the non-profit organization, SJNOC.
+A code repository for SJNOC's payment system.
-Developer STACK: Express, Node,js and Handlebars.js.
-Test Site can be found here: https://sjnoc-test.herokuapp.com/
+Developer STACK: Express, Node.js and Handlebars.js.
+Prototype of the site can be found here: https://sjnoc-test.herokuapp.com/

 ## Installation